gargmegham/ServcyLanding/content/documents/privacy-policy.md

 If we don't collect your personal data, we may be unable to provide you with all our services, and some functions and features on our websites may not be available to you.

-If you're someone who doesn't have a relationship with us, but believe that a Agroha Solutions subscriber has entered your personal data into our websites or services, you'll need to contact that Agroha Solutions subscriber for any questions you have about your personal data (including where you want to access, correct, amend, or request that the user delete, your personal data).
+If you're someone who doesn't have a relationship with us, but believe that a Servcy subscriber has entered your personal data into our websites or services, you'll need to contact that Servcy subscriber for any questions you have about your personal data (including where you want to access, correct, amend, or request that the user delete, your personal data).

 # Clause 4: How we use your data